cylc/cylc-doc/src/user-guide/running-workflows/workflow-completion.rst

 to allow the workflow to continue.

-The presence of incomplete tasks means that the workflow did not run to completion as expected, because some :term:`expected task outputs
+The presence of incomplete tasks means that the workflow did not run to completion as expected, because some :term:`required task outputs
-<expected output>` were not completed at runtime.
+<required output>` were not completed at runtime.

 Restarting a stalled workflow triggers a new stall timer.